import copy

 if num_test_examples > 0:

-anchor_time = anchor_time - end_offset
+anchor_time = anchor_time - step_offset * query.num_forecasts

 if logger is not None: